 - Timely communication with local law enforcement in circumstances of suspected cruelty and neglect.

-In a USDA-licensed dog-breeding facility in Iowa, a young Golden Retriever suffered without fresh food, water or veterinary care.
+In a USDA-licensed dog-breeding facility in Iowa, a young Golden Retriever suffered without fresh food, water, or veterinary care.
 She lived and died in a dirty cage, and she never experienced a safe, loving home.
 She was even denied a name: the breeder who owned her merely referred to her as Golden Retriever #142.
 We named her Goldie.

 What You Can Do

 Goldie’s story is tragic, but this bill can prevent other dogs from meeting her fate.
-Use the easy form below to email your U.S. representative to urge them to support and cosponsor Goldie’s Act.
+Use the easy form below to email your U.S. representative to urge them to support Goldie’s Act.
 Thank you, advocates!